olumidesan/seedstars/README.md

-## Solution to Seedstars' Challenge
+## Solutions to Seedstars' Challenge
 All solutions require Python 3.5+